BILS/doi-bils-site-data/README.md

 P        |   Protein

 Note that the DOI has 7 characters in total, i.e. if the prefix is one letter there are 6 digits, and if the prefix has two letters there are 5 digits.

+_As the organisation has changed name from BILS to NBIS, both terms might be encountered here and there. :) _